StevenHowie1/Rock-Paper-Scissors/README.md

 ------

-This site was delopyed to GitHub pages -
+This site was delopyed to GitHub pages but I've had an issue with this -

 ## Credits